 The following is an excerpt from Divya’s capstone project write-up:

 To investigate 3rd down behavior, I obtained play-by-play data from Armchair Analysis; the dataset was every play from the first eight weeks of this NFL season.
 Since the dataset was clean, and we know that 80 percent of the data analysis process is cleaning, I was able to focus on the essential data manipulation to create the data frames and graphs for my analysis.
-I used R as my programming language of choice for analysis, as it is open source and has thousands of libraries that allow for vast functionality.
+I used R (an essential programming language in the data science area for statistical analysis) as my programming language of choice for analysis, as it is open source and has thousands of libraries that allow for vast functionality.

 I loaded in my csv file into RStudio (my software for the analysis).
 First, I wanted to look at offensive drives themselves, so I generated a drive number for each drive and attached it to individual plays dataset.
 With that, I could see the length of each drive based on the count of each drive number.

 Then, I moved on to my main analysis of 3rd downplays.
 I created a new data frame, which only included 3rd down plays which were a run or pass (excluding field goals, penalties, etc).
 I added a new categorical column named “Distance,” which signified how many yards a team had to go to convert the first down.
 Using conventional NFL definitions, I decided on this:

 I then plotted conversion rate versus number of attempts, essentially an efficiency trade-off chart, for each distance and play type (run or pass) combination.
 I added vertical confidence bands, derived from the conversion rate (p) and number of attempts (n).